Erika Nijenhuis is a partner based in the New York office.

 , and Who’s Who Legal

-selected Ms. Nijenhuis as one of the finalists for its inaugural "Person of the Year" award for 2009 in recognition of her expertise in the taxation of financial products and in advising financial institutions on credit crisis-related issues.
+selected Ms. Nijenhuis as one of the finalists for its inaugural "Person of the Year" award in recognition of her expertise in the taxation of financial products and in advising financial institutions on credit crisis-related issues.
 She served as chair of the New York State Bar Association Tax Section 2009 – 2010 and was formerly co-chair of the Financial Instruments Committee of the Tax Section.

 Ms. Nijenhuis is widely published on the various aspects of the taxation of financial products.
 Her articles, some with co-authors, include: